Career Path for Software Salespeople

 - AE to Sales Management

-In this article we’ll go over traditional and nontraditional career paths that begin with software sales.
-We’ll detail how much money you can expect to make and give you some tips on how to get where you want.
+In this article, we’ll go over traditional and nontraditional career paths that begin with software sales.
+Then, we’ll detail how much money you can expect to make and give tips on getting where you want.

 The Starting Point Is Almost Always The SDR Role

-Almost all software salespeople start of as Sales Development Representatives (SDR’s).
+Almost all software salespeople start as Sales Development Representatives (SDRs).

 Instead, they help expand the pipeline of Account Executives (AE’s) by cold calling and emailing potential clients.
 The SDR role prepares a new employee to become an actual salesperson in the following ways:

-- SDR’s learn to deal with the pressure of having aggressive sales goals in form of a quota (not for revenue, but for meetings set).
+- SDRs learn to deal with the pressure of having aggressive sales goals in the form of a quota (not for revenue, but meetings set).

-- SDR’s have the opportunity to join their AE’s calls (or they should at a good company) and watch the AE complete demos and execute the sales process.
+- SDRs have the opportunity to join their AE’s calls (or they should be at a good company) and watch the AE complete demos and execute the sales process.

 Think of being an SDR as being an apprentice.
-Depending on the type of company you work at you can expect to be an SDR for 6-24 months before becoming an AE.
+Depending on your company, you can expect to be an SDR for 6-24 months before becoming an AE.

 How To Get Promoted In Sales

 Being an SDR is a grind.
-The work is monotonous, stressful, and it’s safe to say that you want to get promoted out of this role as quickly as possible.
+The work is monotonous and stressful, and it’s safe to say that you want to get promoted out of this role as quickly as possible.

 Here’s how you get promoted: